em-cl/IoT-Project/README.md

 Calculate electricity.

 ## Platform
+As previously mentioned im using a .Net stack with Blazor Server frontend.

+i choose this solution because i whanted to code a scalable project with a responsive dashboard without relying on javascript frameworks like React or Vue.

+I also tried using a microservice architecture for the first time to learn how it works.

-im just hosting the software on my laptop. it should work well for most enviorments if you whant to put it on a server, because core is cross platform.
+im hosting the software on my laptop. it should work well for most enviorments if you whant to put it on a server, because core is cross platform.
 >the recomended docker image is linux if you want to try docker support.